MounishMadduri/MounishMadduri/README.md

 - 👋 Hi, I’m @MounishMadduri
 - 👀 I’m interested in ...
-Computational Fluid Dynamics
+DSA and Web Development
-- 🌱 I’m currently learning ...OpenFOAM
+- 🌱 I’m currently learning ...
+Web Development
-- 💞️ I’m looking to collaborate on ...learning OpenFOAM
+- 💞️ I’m looking to collaborate on ...
+DSA and Web Dev.
 - 📫 How to reach me ...
+@mounishhhhh - Twitter
-email: mounish5302@gmail.com
+email: mounishgprec@gmail.com

 <!---
 MounishMadduri/MounishMadduri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.